JakubGluszek/unified-app-monorepo/README.md

 1. **Build Storage**: Compiled application builds are uploaded to the specified S3 bucket.
 2. **Future Update Distribution**: Once implemented, the auto-update feature will fetch updates via the proxy server, which will retrieve files from the S3 bucket.

-Ensure that your S3 bucket is properly configured with the correct permissions and public access settings for seamless distribution.

 ## Adding UI Components

 To add new shadcn/ui components to your project, use the following command: